smpetersgithub/AdvancedSQLPuzzles/readme.md

 ## Getting Started

 To get started, clone or download the repository to your local machine.
 I have included readme files for each directory that describes its contents.
-If anything is unclear, please contact me and I would be happy to assist.
+If anything is unclear, please contact me, and I would be happy to assist.

 ## About Me